 Did you know that there are 1,784 bakeries and 1,124 bars in Paris?
 Go to Paris and you’ll never be very far from a place where you can buy a pint of beer or eat some fresh bread.
 Although you might get lost among the 6100 streets in the city.

-The following is a list of Paris themed gift ideas for people who are fans of the city of love.
+The following is a list of the best Paris themed gift ideas for people who love the city.
+Pick one that suits your recipient’s style.